English Chess Federation Child Protection Policy Statement

 DBS checks provide information about a person’s criminal history.
 It is only one part of the safeguarding process and only certain activities and posts are eligible for checks.
 Organisations should assess the risk carefully and determine whether other safeguarding measures are sufficient protection before requesting a DBS check.

 An enhanced DBS check discloses information about spent and unspent convictions, cautions, reprimands and warnings from the Police National Computer as well as local police forces.
 If the role involves “Regulated Activity” (see later), it can also involve a check against lists of people barred with working with children and vulnerable adults.
-The DBS “A guide to eligibility for DBS checks” gives an overview of determining eligibility.
-However you will find a simpler breakdown of this guide below and links to help you to do decide if the role of the individual includes regulated activity and requires a DBS check.
+You will find a simpler breakdown of this guide below and links to help you to do decide if the role of the individual includes regulated activity and requires a DBS check.
 The ECF recommends that you click on the links as they give valuable advice.

 Assessing whether a DBS check is required